lhada-hep/lhada/lhada2tnm/README.md

 __cmsnano.cc__, which calls the code in __src/cmsnano_s.cc__.
 The main program uses an __event adapter__ called __CMSNanoAODAdapter__ to map the input data types, which in this example are CMS nano-AOD types, to __Delphes__ types, which are the types used in the specified ADL file.
-In hindsight, perhaps a better name for this event adapter would have been
+With hindsight, perhaps a better name for this event adapter would have been
 __CMSnanoAOD2Delphes__.
 Oh well!
 The __-t__ switch specifies which tree within ttjets\_NANOAOD.root is to be used.
 The last item in the command is the file containing the ATLAS mono-photon analysis described using the ADL.